Anjalihora/Project1/README.md

 programs on python basics,
-get and post data on facebook, twitter using APIs,
+get and post data on facebook
-Use of Selenium